Joshua-Chin/Advent-of-FPGA-2025/README.md

 Day 6
 =====

-Part 1: We maintain two line buffers - one for the current sum of each block and one for the product.
-In the final row, we mux between the two.
+In Part 1, I maintain two line buffers over the blocks - one for the current sum and one for the product.
-Part 2: We maintain a line buffer containing the current value for each column.
-In the final row, we perform the operation.
+In Part 2, I maintain a line buffer over each column, then perform the operations while reading the last row.
-(One potential optimization is pipeline the multiplies in the final row, but I'm happy enough with the solution.
-We could either read into a buffer, then perform a multiply tree.)

 Day 7
 =====